luapower/website/www/md/faq.md

 ## Where are you going with this?

-My goal is to create a cross-platform environment for creating the next generation desktop apps that run close-to-identically on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process architecture, and fine-grained access to communication peripherals like webcams and pen tablets.
+My goal is to create a cross-platform environment for creating desktop apps that run close-to-identically on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process architecture, and fine-grained access to communication peripherals like webcams and pen tablets.

 This requires a large number of high-quality packages with extensive APIs that are well below the "scripting" level of abstraction.
 Achieving this in an open source environment requires a model for development and collaboration with lower friction and a higher level of specificity than what current module distributions provide.

 Luapower is an attempt to create that model.